 For many years, companies have invested their resources in first tiers cities, where there is the highest concentration of rich people.
 Recently, many brands have understood that the market in lower-tier cities has developed because people in these cities are becoming richer.

-So, many luxury brands (and not only) began to invest in lower tiers cities to leverage the new purchasing power, especially that of the youngest layer of population, that are more curious about new trends and products.
+So, many luxury brands (and not only) began to invest in lower tiers cities to leverage the new purchasing power, especially that of the youngest layer of the population, that are more curious about new trends and products.

 But even more interesting is to know that according to Baidu’s big data, especially the market of third tier-cities has particularly increased.
 This factor is very important because highlights the high potentiality of these areas where competition is much less strong.

-Localize Social Media
+Localize your Content on Chinese Social Media

-While re-thinking landing pages for the Chinese market, add links to Chinese social media accounts including WeChat, Youku, Sina Weibo, Baidu maps and so on.
-Brands with an existing Chinese social media presence should incorporate links or QR codes to those sites on webpages.
+While re-thinking landing pages for the Chinese market, add links to Chinese social media accounts including WeChat, Youku, Sina Weibo, Baidu maps, and so on.
+Brands with an existing Chinese social media presence should incorporate links or QR codes to those sites on web pages.
 Those without accounts should still add “share” and “like” buttons to shareable content platforms to increase social traffic and crawl speed.

 The data showed that WeChat still dominates the social media landscape and using the official account to attract people’s attention has become more difficult.
 WeChat is the most frequently used tool, preferable over the phone and QQ (another social media/instant messaging platform).
 To make WeChat an integral part of your China digital marketing strategy, think about more than quality content, consider using WeChat to communicate with prospects, such as creating a QR code for people to easily follow your account or generating a conversation window so visitors can quickly contact you.